 The cruise came with some activities to do as well, not just amazing food.
 They took us around local fishing villages, which led us to this specific place I was excited to see.
 A pearl farm, where they showed us how pearls are made!!
 It just blew my mind.
 I never think about how jewelry is made, but this was so interesting!
 They told us that they have to clean each oyster every couple months, and it takes 4 years max to get one single pearl out of one oyster.
 So neat!
 They also had a store to buy some of their pearls, I already own one, so I didn’t buy anything (Jamie also had the money haha).

 They had a cooking class on the itinerary and cave to explore, which we didn’t do.
 We wanted to just rest and take in the journey.
 Vietnam was so busy, so it was much needed to just veg out.
 The cruise also had happy hour and very good GNT! 🙂 Watching the sunset and mingling with everyone was such an amazing way to end the night.

-Tip: Your experience will probably be all similar with all the activities they do on the tours, so the price you pay is most likely a good indicator to the quality of the experience you’ll have! 🙂
+Tip: You will most likely experience all similar activities with all the different tours they have, however the price that you pay will be a very good indicator of the quality of the experience you will have!

 We were sad to leave the boat!
 If you can afford 2 nights 3 days on the cruise I would recommend doing that.

 We spent 1 night in Hanoi before leaving Vietnam and heading to our next destination.
 We didn’t do anything crazy, BUT we did try this new Vietnamese dish called Bun Cha!
 Check out the restaurant Bun Cha Ta.
 It was delicious and of course they had my favourite Black Sticky Rice Yogurt.